 ACTIVITIES AT SAYARI CAMP:

-- If you have an interest in culture, you will relish visiting a nearby village, Merenga, to find out about the Kuria tribe.
-You can even pop into a local garden to pick a few ingredients for dinner!
+Community visits– If you have an interest in culture, you will relish visiting a nearby village, Merenga, to find out about the Kuria tribe.
+You can even pop in to a local garden to pick a few ingredients for dinner!

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.